 Tools exploring this area of brain processing could be very useful to improving our understanding of disorders that involve “hearing voices,” such as schizophrenia.

-Schizophrenia is a long-term, severe, and disabling mental illness that affects around 1.1 percent of adults in the United States.
-In most cases, symptoms start in late adolescence or early adulthood.
+Schizophrenia is a long-term, severe, and disabling mental illness that affects around

 The disorder disrupts thinking, emotions, perception, and behavior, making it hard to get along with people, keep a job, and manage day-to-day life.
 Experts suggest that this highly complex disease is probably a collection of several disorders.